Care and protection – how we're doing

 Quality of placement matching

-The number of children living with caregivers has continued to decrease in the latest quarter, however the proportion of placement types has remained relatively stable.
+The number of children living in out of home placements has continued to decrease in the latest quarter, however the proportion who have an ethnicity match has remained relatively stable.
 Of children living with a caregiver, 88 percent are living with family/whānau or with a caregiver of the same ethnicity.

 Graph text description – ethnicity match with caregivers